kksaunders251/README.md/README.md

 - I need my Mushroom Coffee Daily (Everyday Doze) 🍄

 ### Work Routine
-I am at my best in the **mornings!** Ready to chit chat about work from 9-6 pm
+I am at my best in the mornings, and Ready to chat about work from 9 a.m. to 6 p.m.
 ### Best Way to communicate
-- **Email**: For non-urgent but more extended questions because it helps me to process more efficiently and think through the problem better
+- **Email**: For non-urgent but more extended questions, it helps me process more efficiently and think through the problem better.
-- **Google Chat:** Casual quick questions/coonvos
+- **Google Chat:** Best for casual or quick questions and/or conversations.
 - **In-person**: MY FAVORITE!
->  **ALSO** Feel Free to tap me, even if I have headphones on (I prefer to work with something in the background)
+>  **ALSO** Feel Free to tap me, even if I have headphones on (I prefer to work with something in the background).
 ### How do I like to give feedback?
-In person, but if it's easier to send you an email, I'm always taking notes that I can share
+I want to meet in person, but if it's easier, I can email you.
+I'm always taking notes that I can share.
 ### How do I like to receive feedback?
 In-person is best, but if you don't have any time, email/Google chat is best.
 ### My Goal for this year
-Continuous growth in my faith, become a software engineer, go on one international trip, and to keep learning so I can remain a person of service
+I want continuous growth in my faith, to become a software engineer, to go on one international trip, and to keep learning to remain a service person.
 ### Birthday
 March 25th ♈
 ### Favorite Topics